Looking after your eyes

 - ethnicity (Asian or African background are at increased risk)

 We’re here to help.
-If you have any questions about glaucoma speak to your optometrist or book an eye test today.
+If you have any questions about glaucoma, speak to your optometrist or

 Dry eyes occur when your eyes aren’t lubricated enough, the chemical composition of your tears is not balanced or you don’t produce enough tears.
 It can lead to uncomfortable sensations such as scratchy, itchy or tired eyes.
 You may also experience burning or red eyes and blurred vision.
 Strangely enough, dry eyes may sometimes be watery too.